This article covers:

 |Note: Any changes that you make to your Advanced DNS settings can interrupt your service.
 If you are not an advanced user, we strongly recommend that you not change these settings without consulting our support department.|

-Login to your Rebel account and click Domain Manager.
+Login to your Rebel account, click on My Account, and select Domain Manager.

 Click directly on your domain name to access the domain editing page.